hendrixjoseph/hendrixjoseph.github.io/_posts/2020-09-10-github-actions-tag-page-generator-for-jekyll-blogs.md

 This blog is hosted via [GitHub pages](https://pages.github.com/).
 As such, it is a static blog generated with [Jekyll](https://jekyllrb.com/).

 Jekyll allows me to easier "tag" pages.
-For instance, this post has the tags  // insert tags //.
+For instance, this post has the tags [github](https://www.joehxblog.com/tags/github), [jekyll](https://www.joehxblog.com/tags/jekyll), [nodejs](https://www.joehxblog.com/tags/nodejs), and [programming](https://www.joehxblog.com/tags/programming).

 On other pages, I can easily query what tags exist, and what posts fall under those tags.
 For instance, this has allowed me to make the [Tags page](https://www.joehxblog.com/tags/) which lists every tag and every post underneath that tag.